-Dr. Newman began as a surgeon at Children’s National in 1984, and became the Surgeon-In-Chief and Senior Vice President for the Joseph E. Robert, Jr. Center for Surgical Care in 2003.
-He was instrumental in creating the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National, which was made possible through a $150 million gift, inspired by the audacious vision to make surgery for children minimally invasive and pain free.
-Dr. Newman served as the Founding Vice President of the Sheikh Zayed Institute when it was created in 2009.
+Dr. Newman joined Children’s National as a surgical fellow in 1984 and became Surgeon-in-Chief and Senior Vice President for the Joseph E. Robert, Jr., Center for Surgical Care in 2003.
+He was instrumental in developing the vision for the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National, inspired by the bold vision of making surgery for children minimally invasive and pain-free.
+When the Institute was created in 2009 through a transformational $150 million gift, Dr. Newman served as founding Vice President.

-Dr. Newman graduated from the University of North Carolina at Chapel Hill and received his medical education at Duke University.
+Dr. Newman is a professor of surgery and pediatrics at the George Washington University School of Medicine and Health Sciences.
+He is a graduate of the University of North Carolina at Chapel Hill and received his medical education at Duke University.
 He completed his surgical residency at the Brigham and Women's Hospital and also served as the Arthur Tracy Cabot Fellow at Harvard Medical School.
-He did his pediatric surgical fellowship at Children's National and then joined the attending staff at Children's National, where he has remained since that time.